programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 In R, execute the following read.csv() function and then see what is in the sampleData data frame.

 ```
-sampleData <- read.csv(file="sample-data-allotment-garden.csv", header=TRUE, sep=",")
+sampleGardenData <- read.csv(file="sample-data-allotment-garden.csv", header=TRUE, sep=",")
-sampleData
+sampleGardenData
 ```
-You should see a lot of data, including:
+You should see a lot of data, including what is below.
+Check the Environment tab on the right side of RStudio.
+The sampleGardenData Data Frame should contain "1242 obs. of 4 variables".
 ```
                                                                                       story_title
 1                                                                                                                                                                             -.&quote;&apos;N&apos;III GARDEN REQUISITES.